logicalclocks/hopsworks-ide-plugins/README.md

 * Access the 'Hopsworks Job Preferences' UI for specifying user preferences under Settings -> Tools -> Hopsworks Job Preferences.
 * Input the Hopworks project preferences and job details you wish to work on.
 * Open a Project and within the Project Explorer right click on the program (.jar,.py,.ipynb) you wish to execute as a job on Hopsworks.
 Different job actions possible are available in the context menu.
-* Note: The Job Type `Python` only supports Hopsworks-EE
+* **Note:** The Job Type `Python` only supports Hopsworks-EE

 ##### Actions
-* **Create** Create or update job as specified in Hopsworks Job Preferences
+* **Create:** Create or update job as specified in Hopsworks Job Preferences
-* **Run** Uploads the program first to the HDFS path as specficied and runs job
+* **Run:** Uploads the program first to the HDFS path as specficied and runs job
-* **Stop** Stops a job
+* **Stop:** Stops a job
-* **Delete** Deletes a job
+* **Delete:** Deletes a job
-* **Job Execution Status' and 'Job Execution Logs'** Get the job status or logs respectively.
+* **Job Execution Status / Job Execution Logs:** Get the job status or logs respectively.
 You have the option of retrieving a particular job execution by specifying the execution id in the 'Hopsworks Job Preferences' UI, otherwise default is the last execution for the job name specified.